MuxLabs/wocket/README.md

 # Wocket (WebSocket to RTMP)

-A proof-of-concept for live streaming video from your browser to an RTMP endpoint using [Next.js](https://nextjs.org) and a custom server with WebSockets.
-This is one of the ways we discussed how you _could_ theoretically let users broadcast live to a [Mux](https://mux.com) stream key from their browser using technology (WebSockets) that are a little more common.
-WebRTC is great, but the server-side story is still maturing.
+This project is a proof-of-concept to demonstrate how you can stream live from your browser to an RTMP server.
+Streaming via RTMP is how you stream to Twitch, Youtube Live, Facebook Live, and other live streaming platforms.
+Typically, this requires running a local encoder software (for example: [OBS](https://obsproject.com/) or [Ecamm Live](https://www.ecamm.com/mac/ecammlive/).
+Those are great products and if you are streaming seriously you probably still want to use them.
+But we threw this project together to show how you might be able to pull off the same thing from a browser.
+In this example, instead of streaming to something like Twitch, Youtube Live, etc, we will be using the live streaming API provided by Mux, which gives you an on-demand RTMP server that you can stream to.

+This project uses [Next.js](https://nextjs.org) and a custom server with WebSockets.
+It should be noted that this project is a fun proof-of-concept.
+If you want to learn more about the challenges of going live from the browser take a look at this blog post [The state of going live from a browser](https://mux.com/blog/the-state-of-going-live-from-a-browser/).

-This is what it looks like.
+This is what this project looks like.
 This will access the browser's webcam and render it onto a canvas element.
 When you enter a stream key and click "Start Streaming" it will stream your webcam to a [Mux live stream](https://docs.mux.com/docs/live-streaming).

 ![Wocket Screenshot](./screenshots/wocket-live-browser-1.png?raw=true)